SwissSign-AG/RaApi/go/docs/ClientDNS.md

 ### NewClientDNS

-`func NewClientDNS(uuid string, domain string, domainUnicode string, validated bool, trustedDomain bool, validationMethod NullableDNSOwnerCheck, expired bool, randomValueTimeExpired bool, ) *ClientDNS`
+`func NewClientDNS(uuid string, domain string, domainUnicode string, validated bool, trustedDomain bool, validationMethod string, expired bool, randomValueTimeExpired bool, ) *ClientDNS`

 NewClientDNS instantiates a new ClientDNS object
 This constructor will assign default values to properties that have it defined,